Message from the Board of Directors - June 2025

 -

-Rooster Tails Monthly Breakfast Meeting, - May 16 - Auburn Elks Lodge.
+Rooster Tails Monthly Breakfast Meeting, - June 20 - Auburn Elks Lodge.
 Doors open at 7am, breakfast served at 8am, Speaker at 9am.
-Bill Pennington and Joe Mederios of Save the Auburn Ravine Salmon and Steelhead (SARSAS) will be the speakers.
+Captain Scott "Curly" DiBella of Curly's Guide Service will be our speaker.

 -